basisai/vault-k8s-helper/README.md

-# GKE Helper
+# Vault Kubernetes Helper

-An authentication provider for GKE that reads access tokens from Vault.
+An authentication provider for Kubernetes that reads access tokens from Vault for Google Kubernetes Engine (GKE) or Elastic Kubernetes Service (EKS).

 ## Install